jbcodeforce/autonomous-car-ride/README.md

 # Autonomous-car-ride manager microservice

-This project illustrates event sourcing and CQRS patterns implementation using Java and Quarkus, the "Supersonic Subatomic Java Framework".
+This project illustrates the event sourcing and CQRS patterns implementation using Java and Quarkus, the "Supersonic Subatomic Java Framework".

+* [Event sourcing](https://jbcodeforce.github.io/eda-studies/patterns/event-sourcing/) pattern is about persisting the state of business entity as a sequence of state-changing events as immutable facts ordered over time.
+* [Command-Query Responsibility Segregation (CQRS)](https://jbcodeforce.github.io/eda-studies/patterns/cqrs/) is a pattern to separate operations for querying data with operations for updating data so that they may be handled independently, in separate applications or microservices.

-it can run locally using Docker compose and being deployed on AWS EKS or ECS Fargate.
+This project in the implementation of the Command part of an autonomous robot taxi ride share.
+The code can run locally using Docker compose and being deployed on AWS EKS or ECS Fargate.

+The demonstration also illustrates the needs to represent the data in different formats: Data Transfer Object at the API level, Business Entity for the persistence, and Event definition to share change states.

 ## What the app does

-Expose CRUD for CarRide and TripFare Entities with Postgresql as database.
-It supports also a control interface to create n records randomly (this is a command to be used for demonstration purpose).
+This microservice exposes CRUD operations for CarRide and TripFare Entities with Postgresql as database.

 ## Development time

-The following notes if for development activities
+The following notes if for development activities:

 ### Running the application in dev mode

-* First start Postgresql locally with `docker compose up -d`
+* First start Postgresql and Kafka locally with `docker compose up -d`
 * Run the application in dev mode:

 ```shell script